Spin Fishing The Tay

 Perfect Spin Fishing Water Coverage

 Personally I always found a slightly upstream squarish cast with a steady retrieve the most effective presentation for a lure as that made the lure's retrieve into a lovely big 'not too fast & not too slow' curving swing.
 The key to the deal for effective spin fishing water coverage is to make sure the angle of cast and distance is consistent and as importantly making sure each casting position is separated by 'exactly' one 10ft rod length.
-It's really your boots that catch salmon on the spinner (or a fly) if you really think closely about it as good riverbank movement equates to effective water coverage which is the 'real' key for success with both salmon fishing applications.
+It's really your boots that catch salmon on the spinner (or a fly) if you really think closely about it as good riverbank movement equates to effective water coverage which is the 'real' key for success with all salmon fishing applications.

 Know The Salmon Pool's Depth